IssamDjadja/github-tutorial/README.md

 ## Repository Setup
 The `git init` command creates a brand new git repository.
 This may be used to transform a known project into a Git repository.
 This is the very first command you type in **in order to use any other Git command**.
 All in all typing `git init` adds **.git** to your file making it possible to track changes to it.

-* Now I myself have accidently initialized a file that was not supposed to be initialized.If you want to remove a Git repository that was created on accident then you type in `rm -rf` and at the end of the command you type the **file name** you want to uninitialize.
-* If you truly want to delete every single git repository leaving you with an **empty workspace** you enter `rm -rf .git`.

 1) Now go to [GitHub](https://github.com/)